 By rethinking all the steps, from conditioning to tasting.
 Edgar Wine Butler is the first device that facilitates service, simplifies management and above all allows to serve a glass of wine at a good temperature, immediately and continuously.

 How is your machine different from other by-the-glass wine dispensers?

 Some systems are able to serve wine continuously, but not at the right temperature.
 Others serve wine at the right temperature, but not continuously.
 The great strength of Edgar is that the device is able to pour three different wines, each at the right temperature, and without waiting as Edgar has the ability to provide 240 glasses per hour.
 This is a huge difference since there is no break in service, no need to wait until the wine is at the right temperature, Edgar takes care immediately.

 Another big difference: Edgar does not contain glass bottles …

-We opted for a much more innovative and adapted packaging than the classic glass bottle: Bag Innov®.
-The flexible pouch that preserves the qualities of the wine up to 8 weeks after opening.
+We opted for an eco-refill pouch, much more innovative and adapted packaging than the classic glass bottle.
+The flexible pouch preserves the qualities of the wine up to 8 weeks after opening.
 It is lightweight, reliable, unbreakable, easy to transport and store.
 Once empty, it takes up less space than a school notebook.
-It will soon be fully recyclable.
+It is fully recyclable.
 The carbon footprint is much better than that of a glass bottle.

 Why do you say Edgar is a smart machine?